-The best equivalent we can think of for ESPN+ is YouTube Red - YouTube’s supplementary streaming service that gives you extra shows, behind-the-scenes content and, most importantly, an ad-free environment to watch the content you already love.
+So you can think of ESPN+ as an affordable, supplementary streaming service that gives you extra shows, behind-the-scenes content and, most importantly, an ad-free environment to watch the content you already love.
 While ESPN+ may not offer exactly the same content you’ve come to love on standard ESPN, it brings you much more of the same type of content.

-With ESPN+ you’re able to watch every out-of-market MLS match, alongside one NBA game and one NHL game per day during their respective seasons.
-In addition to games from the NBA and NHL, you’ll also be able to watch live sporting events like the PGA Tour, three of the major Grand Slams and top-tier boxing matches, plus some international sports as well.
+With ESPN+ you’re able to watch every out-of-market MLS match, alongside one NHL and MLB game per day during their respective regular seasons.
+You’ll also be able to watch live sporting events like golf's PGA Tour, top-tier boxing matches and a whole tonne of international soccer.

 How do I watch ESPN+?

-Specifically, you can tune into ESPN+ on your web browser by heading to plus.espn.com, and signing up for the service.
+Specifically, you can tune into ESPN+ on your web browser by heading to the service's website and signing up for the service.

 If you’re more of a mobile sports watcher, download the ESPN app from either the Apple App Store or Google Play Store and sign up for the service there.
-Or, if you like the traditional feel of sitting on the couch to watch the game, ESPN+ will be available from launch on Apple TV, Chromecast and the Amazon Fire TV platform - and now on the Roku platform, too.
+Or, if you like the traditional feel of sitting on the couch to watch the game, ESPN+ is available on Apple TV, Chromecast and the Amazon Fire TV platform - and now on the Roku platform, too.

 There’s no price difference between the platforms, and one account can be carried over to the other platforms just by signing in - which is pretty convenient.
 Speaking of convenient, because ESPN+ ties into your existing ESPN account, you can use the same login info.